bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 # Privacy Considerations

 Pseudorandom cTLS is intended to improve privacy in scenarios where the adversary lacks access to the cTLS template.
-However, if the adversary does have access to the cTLS template, and the template does not have a `profile_id`, Pseudorandom cTLS can reduce privacy, by enabling strong confirmation that a connection is indeed using that template.
+However, if the adversary does have access to the cTLS template, and the template does not have a distinctive `profile_id`, Pseudorandom cTLS can reduce privacy, by enabling strong confirmation that a connection is indeed using that template.

 # IANA Considerations {#iana}